sarbanibhadra/Cats_And_Dogs/README.md

 ## 🏆BONUS

-* Create a function called `massHysteria` that takes in both the cats and the dogs objects and prints "DOGS AND CATS LIVING TOGETHER!
+* Created a function called `massHysteria` that takes in both the cats and the dogs objects and prints "DOGS AND CATS LIVING TOGETHER!
 MASS HYSTERIA!" if both of the `raining` keys are equal to `true`.

-* See if there is any way to further optimize your code.
+* See if there is any way to further optimize your code

 ---